cambridge-maths-school/nea24-ivan/writeup/writeup.typ

 ```
 A few special things in my code:
 - All of the attributes in the code are private so that it cacn prevent the alteration of the balances by outside function accidentally, or user trying to hack the console by accessing the Balances and changing them.
-- The nullish coalescing operation `??` is used in getBalance() to deal with possible invalid inputs in case `this.balances.get(username)` is null or undefined.\
+- The nullish coalescing operator `??` is used in getBalance() to deal with possible invalid inputs in case `this.balances.get(username)` is null or undefined.\
 \
 === Balances Tests Results
 #figure(image("images/balances_test.png"), caption:[Test for Balances Class])